kirusrith96/ucl_msc_project/README.md

 - notebook.ipynb (a Jupyter Notebook of the exploration discussed in the paper)
 - nist.py (a collection of algorithms from the NIST Statistical Testing Suite

-Full credit for the code in `nist.py` goes to the orignal author [Steven Kho Ang](https://github.com/stevenang/randomness_testsuite); some minor changes have been made to make it useable in a notebook environment).
+Full credit for the code in `nist.py` goes to the orignal author [Steven Kho Ang](https://github.com/stevenang/randomness_testsuite); although some minor changes have been made to make it useable in a notebook environment.

-The word "cirarra" (சீரற்ற) means random in Tamil.
+(The word "cirarra" (சீரற்ற) means random in Tamil)